industrial-edge/jupyter-notebook-with-gpu/README.md

       - ./cfg-data/:/tf/cfg-data/
 ```

-### Create and upload the Industrial Edge App
+### Creating and Uploading the App

-One option to turn a docker-compose file into an Industrial Edge Application is to use the Industrial Edge App Publisher program:
+One option to turn a Docker Compose file into an app is to use the Industrial Edge App Publisher (IEAP):

-1. Open the Industrial Edge App Publisher.
+1. Open IEAP.
-2. Ensure a workspace folder is seleced which has several GB of free disk space available.
+2. Ensure a workspace folder is seleced with several GB of free disk space.
 3. Make sure a Docker engine is connected.
-Most users will have a local docker engine running.
+Most users will have a local Docker engine running.

    ![Docker settings](docs/graphics/docker.png "Docker settings")

-   > **Note:**
+  > [!NOTE]
-   > Within Windows Docker Desktop needs to check "Expose daemon on tcp://localhost:2375 without TLS".
+  > Within Windows Docker Desktop, one needs to check "Expose daemon on tcp://localhost:2375 without TLS".

-4. Connect to the IEM, via "Go Online" in App Publisher.
-For this the IEM url as well as credentials are needed.
+4. Connect to the IEM via "Go Online" in IEAP.
+   For this, the IEM URL as well as credentials are needed.
-   Upon success, this will list the App Projects on this IEM on the bottom of the page.
+   Upon success, the App Projects on the IEM are listed at the bottom of the page.

-5. Create a new application, with "+ Create Application" button.
-This will redirect to the IEM web page where
+5. Create a new application with the "+ Create Application" button.
-   the new app parameters can be specified.
+   This will redirect you to the IEM web page where the new app parameters can be specified.

-   > **Note:**
+   > [!NOTE]
    > It is necessary to select a proper App Project first within which the new applicaton will be created.
-   > If there is no App Project yet, one needs to be created first.
+   > If there is no App Project yet, one needs to be created.

    ![Create Application](docs/graphics/createapp.png "Create application")

-6. Create Application Version.
+6. Create application version.
 This is to add the actual code of the application.

-   1. Within the App Publisher (one might need to click the reload button to see the newly created app)
-      go to the list of app versions by clicking on the app icon.
+   1. Within IEAP (one might need to click the reload button to see the newly created app), go to the list of app versions by clicking on the app icon.
-   2. Click "+ Add New Version"
+   2. Click "+ Add New Version".
-   3. Select the docker-compose version
+   3. Select the Docker Compose version.
    4. Click "Import YAML" and select the docker-compose.yaml file.
-   5. Edit the docker-compose (by clicking the pen symbol), select "Storage" and delete the duplicate entries `/publish` and `/cfg-data` (keep the `/tf/publish` and `/td/cfg-data` mounts).
+   5. Edit the Docker Compose file (by clicking the pen symbol), select "Storage" and delete the duplicate entries `/publish` and `/cfg-data` (keep the `/tf/publish` and `/td/cfg-data` mounts).
-   6. Hit "Review".
-This will lead to the review page showing the final docker-compose for the application:
+   6. Click "Review".
+This will lead you to the review page showing the final Docker Compose file for the application:

       ![Create Application Version](docs/graphics/appversion.png "Create Application Version")

-   7. Click on "Validate & Create"
+   7. Click on "Validate & Create".
    8. Choose a proper app version number and click "Create".
-This pulls the docker
-      image in the background and assembles the Industrial Edge Application version on the local computer.
-This may take some time and requires
+      This pulls the docker image in the background and assembles the Industrial Edge application version on the local computer.
-	  several GB of free disk space in the workspace folder.
+      This may take some time and requires several GB of free disk space in the workspace folder.

-      > **Note:**
+      > [!NOTE]
-      > Sometimes it is helpful to issue a `docker pull tensorflow/tensorflow:2.14.0-gpu-jupyter` before this operation
-	  > to make sure the docker image is locally available.
+      > Sometimes, it is helpful to issue `docker pull tensorflow/tensorflow:2.14.0-gpu-jupyter` before this operation to make sure the Docker image is available locally.

-7. Upload Application to IEM.
-This will may some time depending on the network connectivity of both the local machine and the IEM.
+7. Upload the application to the IEM.
+   This may take some time depending on the network connectivity of both the local machine and the IEM.

 ### Running the App